AoiTechDev/AoiTechDev/README.md

 ###

 <p align="left">I am a Computer Science graduate with a strong passion for front-end development.
-Currently, I am undertaking a personal challenge to maintain a daily streak of commits, aiming to reach 365 consecutive days.<br><br>Presently, I am working on an e-commerce shop application called "WiredWave," which I plan to deploy soon.
-Additionally, I am developing "SpeedyTypeQuest," a fast-typing app that allows users to test their typing speed.<br><br>To learn more about me and my professional journey, I highly recommend visiting my LinkedIn profile.</p>
+Currently, I am undertaking a personal challenge to maintain a daily streak of commits, aiming to reach 365 consecutive days.<br><br>Presently, I am preparing design and architecture for my next project which will be "Macro Tracker" to track daily macro and meals.<br><br>To learn more about me and my professional journey, I highly recommend visiting my LinkedIn profile.</p>

 ###